TonyKennah/ChoiceApp/README.md

 # React App with a Spring Boot Backend

 This project is a single-page application built with React and served by a Spring Boot backend.
-It allows users to select an option and retrieve the latest odds from Betfair.
+It allows users to select and retrieve the latest horse racing odds from Betfair.

 ## Tech Stack
 - **Backend**: Java 17, Spring Boot 3.1.4